Safety data sheet knowledge base – Label elements of the safety data sheet

 - The nominal quantity of the substance or mixture in the package made available to the general public, unless this quantity is specified elsewhere on the package

-- Product identifiers (name and identifier number of the substance, name of the mixture and the identity of all substances in the mixture that contribute to the classification of the mixture as to acute toxicity, skin corrosion or serious eye damage, germ cell mutagenicity, carcinogenicity, reproductive toxicity, respiratory or skin sensitisation, specific target organ toxicity (STOT), or aspiration hazard)
+- The product identifier(s) (for substances: the name and an identification number; for mixtures: the trade name or designation and—where applicable—the identity of certain substances in the mixture that contribute to the hazard classification of the mixture for acute toxicity, skin corrosion or serious eye damage, germ cell mutagenicity, carcinogenicity, reproductive toxicity, respiratory or skin sensitisation, specific target organ toxicity (STOT), or aspiration hazard)

 - Where applicable, hazard pictograms